Wheat Is Good For You! (But Not How You’re Eating It)

-Yeast is fed by sugar in the body, and can be problematic for people with compromised gut issues and candida overgrowth.
-Yeast-free bread can be harder to find than other options mentioned above, but check with your local health food store, as they are becoming more common as candida overgrowth or SIBO and other gut disorders become more widely diagnosed.
+Yeast is fed by sugar in the body and can be problematic for people with compromised gut issues and candida overgrowth.
+Yeast-free bread can be harder to find than the options mentioned above but check with your local health food store.
+It is becoming more common as candida overgrowth or SIBO and other gut disorders become more widely diagnosed.

 The most popular and widely available brand is Manna Organics.

 Though not a part of the grain category, legumes are worth a mention here.
 They’re an inexpensive way to get your fill of protein, fiber and micronutrients.
 They’re also extremely easy to find, and they don’t spoil quickly, so you can stock up your cupboard without worry of impending expiration dates.

 Rinse and soak dried legumes overnight.
 Add 3 cups of water for every 1 cup of dried legume in your pot.
 (This is a rough estimate.
 Read the package on your lentils, split peas, kidney beans, or other lentils as they do vary.)

 Bring them to a boil.
 Simmer until tender (about 45 minutes for lentils or split peas, 2-3 hours for beans).

 There are so many ways to eat legumes — sprouted on a salad, in a soup, in a stew, or seasoned as a side dish.
 You can find bags of dried legumes in the soup or bulk foods aisle of any grocery store.
 Some examples of legumes are: